NavidHadipour/SemanticDataIntegration/README.md

 This project focuses on the core problem of semantic data integration within the University domain.
 Our objective was to unify diverse, multi-source datasets related to higher education institutions and build a common structure (a mediated schema) capable of answering complex queries across all sources.

 Team Information
-Team: 21 Members: Sanaz Bayat, Shirin Shoghli, Shahrzad Torabi, Navid Hadipour Limouei
+Members: Sanaz Bayat, Shirin Shoghli, Shahrzad Torabi, Navid Hadipour Limouei

-Datasets and Schema
+Datasets and Schema:
 We selected and integrated three key datasets:
 1- Colleges and Universities
 2- Dataset National University Rankings